4th Annual Survey

 Drug affordability now determines how people experience care, not just how much they pay.

-Key Findings from the Executive Summary
+Key findings from the executive summary

-This white paper examines how insured U.S. consumers experience prescription drug pricing at the point of care and how those experiences shape behavior, trust, and downstream risk.
+This white paper examines how insured U.S. consumers experience prescription drug pricing at the point of care, and how those experiences shape behavior, trust, and downstream risk.
 The findings reveal a durable pattern: affordability stress is widespread, persistent, and no longer confined to high-cost or specialty drugs.

-Consumers consistently express a preference for a different model.
-More than 80 percent want providers to automatically select lower-cost options when clinically appropriate.
-The data shows affordability performs best when handled inside care delivery—before prescriptions reach the pharmacy counter—rather than shifted to patients after the fact.
+The data shows affordability performs best when handled inside care delivery, before prescriptions reach the pharmacy counter, rather than shifted to patients after the fact.

-Price Transparency
+Price transparency

-A majority of respondents find it difficult to predict their final out-of-pocket cost, and more than half do not trust that they are paying the lowest available price.
+A majority of respondents find it difficult to predict their final out-of-pocket cost, and more than half do not trust they are paying the lowest available price.

-Consumer Behavior
+Consumer behavior

 Nearly half of consumers contact their physician to request a lower-cost alternative.
 16% report leaving prescriptions unfilled or rationing medication.

-Trend Analysis
+Trend analysis

 Four consecutive years of survey data reveal stable, structural patterns: affordability pressure is constant, and trust is migrating from plans to physicians.